Would is an auxiliary verb - a modal auxiliary verb. We use would mainly to:

 We also use would for other functions, such as:

-- The main verb is always the bare infinitive.
+- The main verb is usually in the base form (He would go).

 We often use would as a kind of past tense of will or going to: